AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/edge-system-template.md

 # Configuration templates

 You can create and manage edge system template configurations within AVEVA™ Data Hub.
-Once the configuration is complete, you can export configuration files by component or edge system to manually apply to the edge system.
+Once the configuration is complete, you can export configuration files by component or edge system to manually apply it to the edge system in the field.
 You can also use an exported configuration file as a template for configuring other edge systems by importing it during configuration.
 Default configurations are available for supported edge system types.
 The maximum size for a configuration file is 16 MB.

 **Note:** You can create configuration templates for the following edge system types:

  - Edge Data Store

- - OPC UA adapter
+ - PI Adapter for BACnet

+ - PI Adapter for DNP3

- - Modbus TCP adapter
+ - PI Adapter for Modbus TCP

+ - PI Adapter for OPC UA

 ## Add a new template

-Use the following procedure to modify an edge system configuration template and export it for use:
+Use the following procedure to create an edge system configuration template and export it for use:

 1. In the left pane, select **Data Management** > **Edge Systems**.

 1. Verify that the **Edge Systems/Configuration Library** selector is set to **Configuration Library**.

-1. Click **Add Template**.
+1. Select **Add Template**.

-1. To create the configuration, do one of the following:
+1. In the **Configuration Template Name** field, enter a name to identify the template.

+1. In the **Type** and **Version** fields, select the edge system type and version to create the template for.

- - Click **Start With Default** to use the default configuration for the edge system type.
+  The default configuration for the selected edge system type displays.

- - Click **Import Configuration** to select a JSON file that contains the configuration.
+1. To import a configuration, select **Import Configuration**, then browse to the JSON file that contains the configuration, and select **Import**.

-1. In the **Section Select** field, select the section of the configuration to modify or select `JSON Configuration` to see the entire configuration.
+1. (Optional) In the **Section Select** field, select the section of the configuration to modify or select `JSON Configuration` to see the entire configuration.

 1. Modify the JSON as needed.
 Refer to the specific edge system documentation for configuration guidelines.